Bible Study · Guided · Romans

 Reflection — Movement Three

-Paul says Abraham "grew strong in his faith as he gave glory to God" (4:20), faith that strengthened precisely by being exercised against impossible odds.
-What is the hardest thing you have been asked to trust God with?
+Abraham "grew strong in his faith as he gave glory to God" (4:20) — and his faith grew by being exercised, not by sitting still.
+What's the hardest thing you've been asked to trust God with?
 What happened to your faith in the waiting?

 4